GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

         Sets up autocomplete for run-sys-tests
 ```

-### Running the tests subsequently
+### Re-running the tests

+You do not need to specify the parameters once you run the script with your chosen flags.
-The latest parameters used are stored and cached locally in .ENVIRONMENT_NAME files:
+The latest parameters used are stored and cached locally in .ENVIRONMENT_NAME files and used next time
+when you run the script:

     .COMPOSER_DAG_BUCKET
     .COMPOSER_LOCATION